-The spike in stabbings across west London prompted the Copywriter Collective’s Fraser Bailey to recall his time as an advertising student in the area.
+The spike in stabbings across Hounslow prompted the Copywriter Collective’s Fraser Bailey to recall his time as an advertising student in the area.

 On 22 March 2019, 17-year old Abdirashid Mohamoud was stabbed to death in Isleworth, a west London suburb.
-He is just one of the numerous young people to die in this way across west London in 2019, as London’s murder rates continue to surpass that of New York.
-A couple of days after Abdirashid’s death, BBC Radio 5Live conducted an interview with a local youth leader who claimed there was nothing for local youngsters to do and highlighted the need for more youth facilities etc.
+He is just one of the numerous young people to die in this way across west London in 2019.
+As London’s murder rates continue to surpass that of New York.
+A couple of days after Abdirashid’s death, BBC Radio 5Live conducted an interview with a local youth leader.
+The youth leader had claimed there was nothing for local youngsters to do and highlighted the need for more youth facilities.

 This is, of course, a regular complaint.
-But it resonated with me because I was once a teenager of limited means living in the area, whereas I have never been a such a teenager living in Edmonton, Tottenham, Croydon or any of the other places where such stabbings routinely occur.
+But it resonated with me because I was once a young advertising student of limited means living in the area.
+Whereas, I have never been such a teenager living in Edmonton, Tottenham, Croydon or any of the other places where such stabbings routinely occur.

-As such, I know what it is like to live there as a young man from a bog-standard comprehensive attending a bog-standard College of Further Education.
-And I have some idea of whether or not there is ‘nothing to do’, or whether it is indeed necessary to go around stabbing people in order to pass the time.
+As such, I know what it is like to live there as a young man from a bog-standard comprehensive, attending a bog-standard College of Further Education.
+And I have some idea of whether or not there is ‘nothing to do’.
+Or if it is indeed necessary to go around stabbing people in order to pass the time.

-For a start, I saw a half of the world’s best bands of the time (The Fall, REM, Jesus And Mary Chain etc) including The Pogues on about seven occasions, all at venues easily reachable from Hounslow, and before taxi apps and all-night tubes made it easier to get home.
-I was also to be found at the theatre quite often, not least the Royal Court where I saw a young Gary Oldman in a revival of Edward Bond’s social-realist plays of the 1960s.
+For a start, I saw half of the world’s best bands of the time (The Fall, REM, Jesus And Mary Chain etc).
+Including The Pogues on about seven occasions.
+All at venues easily reachable from Hounslow.
+Well before taxi apps and all-night tubes made it easier to get home.
+I was also to be found at the theatre quite often.
+Not least the Royal Court where I saw a young Gary Oldman in a revival of Edward Bond’s social-realist plays of the 1960s.
 (All I can say is that one has a high tolerance for such progressive nonsense at that age).
-The Watermans Arts Centre in Brentford, close to where the unfortunate Abdirashid Mohamoud lived, offered a lively programme of plays, performances and films, and we sometimes went to the cinema in Richmond.
+The Watermans Arts Centre in Brentford, close to where the unfortunate Abdirashid Mohamoud lived, offered a lively programme of plays, performances and films.
+And we sometimes went to the cinema in Richmond.

-Popping along to QPR on a regular basis was easy enough, and I saw Derby County (and sometimes Stoke City) whenever they played in London or the south-east.
+Popping along to QPR on a regular basis was easy enough, and I saw Derby County (and sometimes Stoke City) whenever they played in London or the southeast.
 Those were the days of real fans in real grounds.
-I was punched in the face at Reading, terrified when I went to Millwall for the first time, and present at Stamford Bridge for the League Cup semi-final in March 1985 when the Chelsea fan ran on to the pitch and attacked Clive Walker after he’d scored for Sunderland against his old team.
+I was punched in the face at Reading.
+Terrified when I went to Millwall for the first time.
+Was present at Stamford Bridge for the League Cup semi-final in March 1985 when the Chelsea fan ran onto the pitch and attacked Clive Walker after he’d scored for Sunderland against his old team.
 Halcyon hooligan days!

 But, you might say, everything was cheaper in those days and you had the benefit of a full student grant.
 Well, I can assure you that there was bugger all left over after paying for the necessities of rent, food, travel, art supplies and clothing.
 Hence the need to work three evenings a week and even that wasn’t possible during internships (or ‘placements’ as we called them).

 And not everything is more expensive today.
 Looking at the website of the Waterman’s Arts Centre in Brentford I note that the prices for tickets, food and drink are very reasonable by London standards.
-Moreover, it continues to offer an interesting selection of contemporary and historical films, along with a variety of live events and exhibits.
+Moreover, it continues to offer an interesting selection of contemporary and historical films.
+Not to mention a variety of live events and exhibits.
 There are certainly enough options to keep young men like Abdirashid busy for a couple of nights each week.
 Equally reasonable, and no more expensive than the 1980s taking inflation into account, are the ticket prices for Brentford FC.

 Indeed, it seems to me that the only sense in which it might be more difficult for young people these days is the cost of major sporting and entertainment events.
 Just one evening working at the bingo club would have paid for both my Twickenham tickets.
 You would have to spend a few evenings working at KFC to buy those tickets now.
 Equally, one is staggered by the sums that people cough up to see the likes of Drake and Ed Sheeran.
 (And that’s before all those appalling online scalpers get involved).